LutziGoz/LutziPersistenceKiller-ToolSet/README.md

 ---
 If you find an issue, need a fix, or want to collaborate:
 📧 lutzigoz@lutzigoz.com
-We can work on projects together, test new ideas, or you can send me malware samples to analyze.
+We can work on projects together, test new ideas.
 ---